 It is necessary to have tourist visa to enter Bolivia?

-It depends on the passenger’s nationality.
-Passengers from Chile and the rest of South America, and passengers from Western Europe do not need tourist visa, while the passengers from United States, Central America, Asia and Africa do need tourist visa, which price is US$ 100 or US$ 160 according to the country (you can check the price per country here).
-The visa is obtained directly in the border, where along with the payment of the visa in cash (bolivianos or US dollars in good condition), the passengers will have to present their passport and two wallet-size photographs.
-In case you are a foreign person resident in Chile, besides your passport, you should take your ID card, so you can prove your residence to the police authorities in customs.
+Depending on the nationality of the passenger.
+Passengers from Chile and the rest of South America, and passengers from Western Europe do not need tourist visa, while passenger that come from United States, Central America, Asia, and Africa do need tourist visa that costs U$ 160.
+This visa is obtained directly in the border, where along with the payment of the visa in cash, you need to present your passport and other documents.
+In case you are a foreign person resident in Chile, besides your passport, you need your ID card with you so you can prove your residence with the police authorities in customs.

-- Do I need to be vaccinated against yellow fever for the tour?
+Do I need to be vaccinated against yellow fever for the tour?

-- How many bags or suitcases can I bring??
+How many bags or suitcases can I bring?

-It is necessary to bring sleeping bag?
+Is it necessary to bring sleeping bag?

-- How is the weather along the tour?
+How is the weather along the tour?

 In summer (December to March), the temperature ranges from about 4 °C as a minimum, to 23 °C maximum.
 In winter (June to September) the temperature ranges from about -20 °C as a minimum, to 16 °C maximum.

-- How much money should I bring to the tour?
+How much money should I bring to the tour?

-We recommend to bring 300 bolivianos per person for expenses not included in the tour, as entrances to parks (186 bolivianos per person), border tax (15 bolivianos per person), access to toilets and buying of souvenirs.
+We recommend to bring at least Bs.
+500 per person for expenses not included in the tour, as entrances to parks, border tax, access to toilets and water.

-- How likely is suffer "puna" or altitude sickness during the tour?
+How likely is suffer "puna" or altitude sickness during the tour?

-- What is it about the meals?
+What is it about the meals?

 The meals are varied, and includes tea, coffee, bread, cookies and fruit for breakfast, and meat, pasta, rice, soup and vegetables for lunch and dinner.
-In case you need a vegetarian menu, you must ask for it writing at firstname.lastname@example.org at the moment you make the online booking.
+In case you need a vegetarian menu, you must mark your preference during the booking process.

-- What about the tour in case of rains?
+What about the tour in case it rains?

-In case of rain, the order of the places visited and the accommodation places are subject to change, because some of the roads might be closed.
+In case of rain, the order of the places visited, the possibility to see the sunrise and the accommodation places are subject to change, because some of the roads might be closed.
 Added to the previous information, water in the Uyuni Salt Flat is an important obstacle and the Incahuasi Island (located in the center of the salt flat) remains closed.
 This means the Incahuasi Island cannot be visited and we enter to the salt flat only for a certain distance, so the passengers are safe.